• Fri. Nov 28th, 2025

 Category 1: Driving licenses issued by a European Union member state.

-Driving licenses of European Union countries are fully recognised by Cyprus law and do not require replacement.
-They can still be exchanged for a Cypriot driving license, however, voluntarily or if they expire.
-If a license is lost or stolen, then a new Cypriot driving license can be obtained as long as proof of the previously held license is provided.
-Proof can be obtained from the Department of Transport of the issuing country
+Driving licenses of European Union countries are fully recognised in Cyprus and do not require replacement.
+They can still be voluntarily exchanged for a Cypriot driving license once they expire or if they are lost or stolen.
+However, proof of the previously held license will need to be provided, and this can only be obtained from the Department of Transport of the issuing country.

 Category 2: Driving licenses issued by non-European Union member states that have acceded to the International Conventions on Road Safety and have interchange agreements with Cyprus.

 A driving license issued by one of the countries listed below must be replaced with a Cypriot license after six months from the date of entry into Cyprus.
-A resident who has an international driving license is not required to exchange their home country driving license for a Cypriot one.
+Holders of an international driving license, however, are exempt.

 • Norway